 Volunteer Ireland Awards

-Every autumn people from all over Ireland nominate their neighbors, family, friends, colleagues and community supporters for the chance to win a Volunteer Ireland Award and nominations for 2019 are now open!
+Every autumn people from all over Ireland nominate their neighbors, family, friends, colleagues and community supporters for the chance to win a Volunteer Ireland Award.
+Nominations for the 2019 Volunteer Ireland Awards are now closed.

 The awards present the perfect opportunity to show volunteers how much their dedication means to their communities and the causes they support.